Timeline of Serer history: 11th century

-This era marks the exodus of the Serers of Tekrur.
+This era marks the exodus of the Serers of Takrur.
 Those who survived the wars and refused to convert migrated southwards to what later became known as the Serer Kingdoms of Sine, Saloum and previously Baol, rather than convert to Islam.
 In the south, they were granted asylum by their distant Serer relatives, endorsed by the Great Council of Lamanes, the highest court in Serer country.
-Trimingham notes that, Tekrur was the first in the region to adopt Islam but lost completely its Serer identity.
+Trimingham notes that, Takrur was the first in the region to adopt Islam but lost completely its Serer identity.
 War Jabi died in 1040 and was succeeded by his son Leb (or Labi), also a major ally of the Almoravids.
-Leb is reported to have been fighting for the Almoravids in 1056 probably as a result of the subjugation of Tekrur by the Almoravids in 1042 and a well enforced Sharia law.
-Economically, the Kingdom of Tekrur benefit with the introduction of Islam.
+Leb is reported to have been fighting for the Almoravids in 1056 probably as a result of the subjugation of Takrur by the Almoravids in 1042 and a well enforced Sharia law.
+Economically, the Kingdom of Takrur benefit with the introduction of Islam.
 It also created political ties with the North.
 Many Fulanis/Toucouleurs were part of the Almoravid army that conquered parts of Europe.